The Last Gameboard raises $4M to ship its digital tabletop gaming platform – TechCrunch

 As the company’s CEO and co-founder Shail Mehta explained in a TC Early Stage pitch-off earlier this year, The Last Gameboard is a 16-inch square touchscreen device with a custom OS and a sophisticated method of tracking game pieces and hand movements.
 The idea is to provide a digital alternative to physical games where that’s practical, and do so with the maximum benefit and minimum compromise.

 If the pitch sounds familiar… it’s been attempted once or twice before.
 I distinctly remember being impressed by the possibilities of D&D on an original Microsoft Surface… back in 2009.
 And I played with another at PAX many years ago.
-Mehta said that until very recently there simply wasn’t the technology and market weren’t ready.
+Mehta said that until very recently there simply wasn’t the technology and the market wasn’t ready.

 “People tried this before, but it was either way too expensive or they didn’t have the audience.
 And the tech just wasn’t there; they were missing that interaction piece,” she explained, and certainly any player will recognize that the, say, iPad version of a game definitely lacks physicality.
 The advance her company has achieved is in making the touchscreen able to detect not just taps and drags, but game pieces, gestures and movements above the screen, and more.